 Hamburg, 4 July 2019

 Voxel-Man has introduced a new module for its surgery simulator Voxel-Man ENT.
 With Voxel-Man 3D Printing, you can create your own digital models for 3D printing at the touch of a button.

 As a decisive innovation, the printing function is available at any time during the simulated surgical intervention.
-Thus, you are not limited to standard anatomy models, but can create your own intraoperative 3D models – at exactly the stage that is most interesting for you or your students.
+Thus, you are not limited to standard anatomy models, but can create your own intraoperative 3D prints – at exactly the stage that is most interesting for you or your students.

-In addition to printing surgical models, it is also possible to generate a printout of the part of the bone which has been removed during the intervention.
-This “negative” shape represents a first step towards a simulated intraoperative creation of patient specific bone implants.
+In addition to printing surgical models, it is also possible to generate a printout of the part of the bone that was removed during the intervention.
+This “negative” shape represents a first step towards the intraoperative creation of individual 3D printed implants.

 The new 3D printing module is compatible to the Voxel-Man Tempo and Voxel-Man My Cases training modules.
-It is thus available for printing the standard training cases as well as for imported CT or CBCT images.
+It is therefore available for all standard training cases as well as your imported DICOM images.

 Voxel-Man 3D Printing supports various 3D printer file formats (STL, OBJ, AMF) for single and multi-color models.
 The created files are suitable for all types of 3D printing processes and materials such as thermoplastics, plaster, or metals.
 All models shown here were printed on a Prusa I3 MK3S (3D printer not included).

 Voxel-Man 3D Printing will be available in the first quarter of 2020.